SEO BLOG

 You can apply this information directly to your content audit spreadsheet in a new tab.

 Ahrefs and SEMRush both offer gap analysis tools that help you analyze many competitors all at once.
 You can do this adjacent to your own domain.
-This reveals a large list of the keywords you should focus on moving forward.
+The process reveals a large list of the keywords you should focus on moving forward.

 Now you want to find your competitor’s backlinks!